-UCD Institute of Food and Health launches national food survey in Covid-19 crisis
+UCD Institute of Food and Health 'National Covid-19 Food Study' observes eating habits in lockdown

-The UCD Institute of Food and Health launched the National Covid-19 Food Study, in collaboration with Dublin City University.
-Using an online-only survey in accordance with social distancing, the study will gather information on changes in food and drink behaviours among adults in Ireland since the introduction of Covid-19 restrictions.
+The UCD Institute of Food and Health launched the National Covid-19 Food Study in April, in collaboration with Dublin City University.
+Using an online-only survey in accordance with social distancing, the study gathered information on changes in food and drink behaviours among adults in Ireland since the introduction of Covid-19 restrictions.

-The study will take the form of an anonymous online survey at covidfood.ie, which is open to anyone over the age of 18 living on the island of Ireland.
-It is also possible to do the survey over the phone and anyone with a landline can avail of this option by emailing email@example.com.
+The study took the form of an anonymous online survey at covidfood.ie, open to anyone over the age of 18 living on the island of Ireland.

-“Food is such a central part to our culture and family life, and is important for both physical and mental wellness,” says Dr Eileen Gibney, deputy director of the UCD Institute of Food and Health and an associate professor in nutrition.
-“This is a very simple survey, which should take only 10-15 minutes to complete, but the information gathered is hugely important for future research and policy in the area of food and health,”
+Deputy Director of the UCD Institute of Food and Health and an Associate Professor in Nutrition Dr Eileen Gibney said: “Food is such a central part to our culture and family life, and is important for both physical and mental wellness.
+The information gathered in this survey is hugely important for future research and policy in the area of food and health.”

 UCD Institute of Food and Health is also partnering with Deakin University in Australia to roll out the study there through its Institute of Physical Activity and Nutriton (IPAN), a world-leading research institute committed to improving health and quality of life.
 Dr Claire Margerison and Prof Tony Worsley will be leading the study there.